 Nothing makes the holiday season more warm & welcoming than a stay at a quaint Cape inn or B&B. From antique farmhouses to historic sea captains’ homes – many of which feature luxurious amenities and fireplaced guestrooms - you’re find a warm welcome for a wonderful winter escape.

 8. Grand Illuminations

-Gardens Aglow at Heritage Museum & Gardens in Sandwich celebrates the season with over nine miles of holiday lights.
+Gardens Aglow at Heritage Museums & Gardens in Sandwich celebrates the season with over nine miles of holiday lights.
 Stroll through the illuminated grounds, while also taking time to pose with Santa in a 1914 Ford Model T, take a ride on a vintage carousel, roast marshmallows, and participate in a reindeer scavenger hunt.
 Drive through Sandwich and try to spot all of The Giants, over two dozen illuminated sculptures along 6A.
 For an unexpected extravaganza of holiday lights, drive around the Mashpee Rotary one evening on your way to the Mashpee Commons shops and eateries.
 Thousands of colorful lights twinkle at passerby; we guarantee you won't go around the rotary just once.

-Falmouth has one of the state’s largest Christmas parades, featuring floats, costumed characters, marching bands, Clydesdales and plenty of Christmas cheer (Sunday, December 8).
-Mashpee’s Christmas Parade on Saturday, December 7th is sure to dazzle as the Cape’s only nighttime walking parade featuring colorfully lit floats.
-Also that evening is Hyannis’s highly anticipated harbor lighting and illuminated boat procession through Hyannis Harbor.
+Falmouth has one of the state’s largest Christmas parades (Sunday, December 5), featuring floats, costumed characters, marching bands, Clydesdales and plenty of Christmas cheer.
+Also that weekend is Hyannis’s highly anticipated harbor lighting and illuminated boat procession through Hyannis Harbor.
+Mashpee’s Christmas Parade on Saturday, December 11th is sure to dazzle as the Cape’s only nighttime walking parade featuring colorfully lit floats.

 10. Festive Runs